openshift-labs/rhsummit18-cloudnative-guides/create-catalog.md

 So the first task is already accomplished. :-)

+- [x] Add a PostgreSQL database driver
+- [ ] Configure Spring Data to use a PostgreSQL database running in Openshift.

-For the second task we will have to update the `src/main/resources/application.properties` to include details on how to connect to the database like this:
+For the second task we will have to configure Spring to use postgres instead of h2 as a database.
+This would normally mean that we would update the `src/main/resources/application.properties` to include details on how to connect to the database like this:

 ~~~
 spring.datasource.url=jdbc:postgresql://catalog-database:5432/catalog